junxit/us-congress-bills-117/metadata.md

 - 2022-02-28 — Ms. Norton moved to suspend the rules and pass the bill.
 - 2022-02-28 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1169)
 - 2022-02-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1169)
+- 2022-03-01 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.